-The Parks and Recreation Department is responsible for maintaining additional lands that do not provide recreation opportunities.
-These lands have been divided into the following categories:
+The Parks and Recreation Department is responsible for maintaining additional acreage that does not support recreation.
+This land has been divided into the following categories:

-- Beautification Areas: Beautification areas are landscaped areas or entry features that are typically located along roadways and at intersections.
+- Beautification Areas: These landscaped areas or entry features are typically located along roadways and at intersections.
 In West Linn, these landscaped areas include rights-of-way, gateway signs, and medians.
-These areas add to the City's identity, providing visual benefits to the community. - Resource Areas: Resource areas are undeveloped greenbelts with no public access, which do not serve as recreation resources.
+Beautification areas add to the City's identity, providing visual benefits to the community. - Resource Areas: Resource areas are undeveloped greenbelts with no public access, which do not serve as recreation resources.
 Instead, these areas provide green buffers to development, serve as visual amenities, or provide habitat and water quality values.